immense/Remotely/README.md

 * MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
 Afterward, self-registration will be disabled.
     * Set this to -1 or increase it to a specific number to allow multi-tenancy.
 * RecordRemoteControlSessions: Whether or not to record remote control sessions.
-* RedirectToHTTPS: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
+* RedirectToHttps: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
 This is independent of Nginx and IIS configurations that do the same.
-* UseHSTS: Whether ASP.NET Core will use HTTP Strict Transport Security.
+* UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
 * DataRetentionInDays: How long event logs and remote command logs will be kept.
 * RemoteControlSessionLimit: How many concurrent remote control sessions are allowed per organization.
 * RemoteControlRequiresAuthentication: Whether the remote control page requires authentication to establish a connection.